SneakyPeet/whats-that-function/_functions/clojure.core/juxt.md

 ---

-**Juxt!** A higher order function that takes one or more functions as arguments, and returns a function.
+A higher order function that takes one or more functions as arguments, and returns a function.

 When calling the returned function with zero or more arguments, the arguments are passed to each of the functions originally passed to juxt, and the returned result is a vector containing each result from these functions.